pivotal/docs-cluster-essentials/deploy.md

     install.bat
     ```

-    Where `BROADCOM-USER` and `BROACOM-PASSWORD` are your credentials for Broadcom registry.
+    Where `BROADCOM-USER` and `BROADCOM-PASSWORD` are your credentials for Broadcom registry.

 1. Follow the [steps above](#cli-install) to optionally install newer versions of the `kapp` and `imgpkg` CLIs to your path